aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icss2properties/page/_index.md

 ---
 title: ICSS2Properties.Page
 second_title: Aspose.HTML for .NET API Reference
-description: ICSS2Properties property.
+description: ICSS2Properties Page property.
 The page property can be used to specify a particular type of page where an element should be displayed
 type: docs
 weight: 850
 url: /net/aspose.html.dom.css/icss2properties/page/